DPDK/dpdk/doc/guides/nics/mlx5.rst

-In order to configure host shaper register, ``librte_net_mlx5`` depends on ``libmtcr_ul`` which can be installed from OFED mstflint package.
+In order to configure host shaper register, ``librte_net_mlx5`` depends on ``libmtcr_ul`` which can be installed from MLNX_OFED mstflint package.
 Meson detects ``libmtcr_ul`` existence at configure stage.
 If the library is detected, the application must link with ``-lmtcr_ul``, as done by the pkg-config file libdpdk.pc.